His pizza business grew by leaps and bounds and he began to see the possibility of succeeding in his own business.

 Jeff attributes his start to having parents who had a successful business where he could learn good work ethics and learn to be around people.

-Now, he has established his own reputation for a variety of reasons, first among them is the clean, pleasant atmosphere.
+For the past 45 years, he has established his own reputation for a variety of reasons, first among them is the clean, pleasant atmosphere.

 “One thing people appreciate is a clean dining facility and friendly service.
 It’s what we look for when we go out and that’s how we want our place to be.
 We also get a lot of compliments on our employees – they’re responsible and friendly.
 So let us make you feel comfortable and welcome.”